ralphbean/finishline/templates/threebean/email.md

 For any questions, feel free to reach out to mikeb@redhat.com (Product Owner) and rbean@redhat.com (Team Lead), respond on list, or join to chat in #pnt-devops-dev.

+Feedback on the format of this email is appreciated.
+Too much detail?
+Not enough?
+Let us know.